DavidWBennett/UdacityDataScienceProject2/README.md

 ## Instructions

 1. You will need to clone this repository down to your local machine.
-2. You will need to create a virtual environment.
-You can do this by running the following command in the command line:
-    `python create virtualmachine'
-3. You will run the following commands in the project's root directory to set up your database and model.
+2. You will run the following commands in the project's root directory to set up your database and model.
-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that cleans data and stores in database
+        ###  `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves
+        ###  `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

- 4. You will run the following command in the app's directory to run the web app.
+ 3. You will run the following command in the app's directory to run the web app.
+      - To change the directory use the following command.
+        ### `cd app`
-  -`python run.py`
+        ### `python run.py`

  To view the web app, go to: http://0.0.0.0:3001/